 As an arborist, my focus is always with the health, structure, and architecture of trees.
 Below are some of my experiences:

-- five(5) years pruning trees
+- seven (7) years pruning trees

 - Urban Forestry & Ecological Restoration Certificate Programs – South Seattle Community College

-- Northwest Certified Forestry: 2012
+- Northwest Certified Forestry-Sawyer techniques: 2012

 - Olympic Region seven (7) years of USDA Cost-Shared Agreements with the US Forest Service managing the Pacific Northwest National Scenic Trail; Class “B” sawyer